sunfounder/kepler-kit/docs/source/video_course/lesson12.rst

 lesson 12:  Create a Dimmable LED in Micropython
 ==========================================================================

-This tutorial covers controlling LED brightness using a potentiometer and PWM (Pulse Width Modulation) on the Raspberry Pi Pico W:
+This tutorial covers controlling LED brightness using a potentiometer and PWM on the Raspberry Pi Pico W:

-* **LED Brightness Control**: Explains controlling LED brightness using PWM.
-Discusses digital signals, duty cycles, and how varying duty cycles control LED brightness.
-Introduces the concept of exponential scaling to make the LED brightness perception more linear to the human eye.
+* **LED Brightness Control**: Explains controlling brightness with PWM and introduces exponential scaling for smoother brightness perception.
-* **Wiring Diagram and Setup**: Provides a detailed wiring diagram for connecting a potentiometer and an LED with a 220 Ohm resistor to the Raspberry Pi Pico W. Demonstrates the physical setup on a breadboard.
+* **Wiring Diagram and Setup**: Detailed diagram for connecting a potentiometer and LED with a 220 Ohm resistor to the Pico W.
-* **Code Explanation**: Describes the code for setting up PWM on a GPIO pin, reading the analog value from a potentiometer, and converting it to the corresponding PWM duty cycle.
-Explains the use of libraries, PWM objects, and frequency settings.
+* **Code Explanation**: Code setup for PWM, reading analog values from the potentiometer, and converting them to PWM duty cycles.
-* **Practical Demonstration**: Shows how to measure and visualize the PWM signal using an oscilloscope, illustrating how different duty cycles correspond to different average voltages.
-Demonstrates the effect of using exponential scaling for smoother brightness transitions.
+* **Practical Demonstration**: Shows how to visualize PWM signals with an oscilloscope and demonstrates the effect of exponential scaling on brightness transitions.

 **Video**